-The Selection panel is composed of the program director, the director of the Grande Ecole program, and the sustainable development and social responsibility manager.
+The admissions panel is composed of the programs director, the program director, and the sustainable development and social responsibility manager.

 The 'Institut de l'Engagement' proposes a list of candidates to the Selection panel, who assesses the candidate's background and the adequacy of his project and his profile with the requirements and objectives of the Grande Ecole program.
 For each candidate, the following is required: